pilgun/acvtool/readme.md

 3. Initiate instrumentation process in the emulator. [start <package>]
 4. Test the application. (just click the installed app)
 5. Finish instrumention process in the emulator.
 [Press Ctrl+C]
-6. Generate coverage report. [report <package> -p <pickle_path>]
+6. Generate the code coverage report. [report <package> -p <pickle_path>]

+Details:
-Instrument an apk:
+1. Instrument an apk:

     ```shell
     $ acv instrument <path>
     ```

     An APK file and \<package_name>.pickle file will be created.

-Install/uninstall the app in emulator/device:
+2. Install/uninstall the app in emulator/device:

     ```shell
     $ acv install <path>
     $ acv uninstall <path>
     ```

-Initiate instrumentation process of the APK:
+3. Initiate instrumentation process of the APK:

     ```shell
     $ acv start <package.name>
     ```

-Now the application must be tested manually or automatically.
-Acvtool itself does not provide the strategies for testing.
-Finish instrumentation process to generate coverage file by Ctrl+C.
+4. Now test the application manually or automatically.

+    Note: Acvtool itself does not generate tests.

+5. Finalize testing by pressing Ctrl+C. Code coverage file will be produced at the emulator/device side.

-Generate coverage report after tesing of apk:
+6. Generate the code coverage report after tesing an app:

     ```shell
     $ acv report <package.name> -p <path>